BioClub/BHA5/participants/kazuhide/index.md

 ## PlanA
 I want to compare how slime mold and ants will solve the same maze.
 Thanks to a biohackachademy's workshop,I realized some uniqe characteristics of slime mold.
-I found the article that slime mold can select most shortest route of maze.
+I found the article that slime mold can select the shortest route of a maze.
 Ants also can do that.

 ![image](https://user-images.githubusercontent.com/29623255/36946234-1adc5ca0-1ffd-11e8-9ca9-d5c896a43d5c.png)
 ![image](https://user-images.githubusercontent.com/29623255/36946245-3f96152c-1ffd-11e8-8a89-29ab858a7412.png)